notani/sugar-conversational-dataset/data/README.md

 This directory contains the SUGAR dataset in the JSON format.

 - `all.json`: A file containing all examples
-- `v4.1/cv5/`: A directory containing the training, validation, and test splits for the 5-fold cross validation used in the main experiments.
+- `v4.1.1/cv5/`: A directory containing the training, validation, and test splits for the 5-fold cross validation used in the main experiments.

+## Change Log

+- 2023/11/09: Renamed field names (`v4.1.1`)

 ## Example